Family Activities and Events at T&T 2018 - Rain or Shine!

 Zip Line, Slack Line and Rope Climb

-For the kids, Park rangers and area firemen have teamed up to construct exciting zip line and slack-line (low ropes) courses.
+For the kids, Park rangers have teamed up with Coalmont Fire Department Captain Gene Richards and the Coalmont High Angle Team to construct exciting zip line and slack-line (low ropes) courses.
 Zip-liners will start from a 15-foot-high, hill-top platform and get a bird’s-eye-view of the entire event.
 Younger adventurers will enjoy balancing on the slack line, and tackling a climb on the harnessed rope.
 Bring your camera!

 The Critter Castle

 Kids will love hands-on adventures with a range of wildlife and baby farm animals.
 Meet Purdy the Possum, Toad-ally Awesome, plus friendly snakes, turtles, frogs, baby pygmy goats, rabbits, ducks, salamanders and more.
-The animals are provided by a certified TWRA Wildlife Rehabilitator and the Critter Hollow Ranch & Rescue.
+The animals are provided by a certified TWRA Wildlife Rehabilitator and Heart in Hand, Critters Hollow Ranch & Rescue, McMinnville, Tennessee.
 Parents and grandparents, here's another great "photo op"!

 Fairy Houses & Gnome Homes